minprog/project/django/content.md

 ## Implementation details<br><small>How it must be implemented</small>

-- Your web application must utilize Django, CSS for layout, and a fairly complex database schema.
+- Your web application must utilize Django, CSS for layout.

 - Your web application, and especially your database design, must be sufficiently complex, as determined by the course's instructor.